johnmgreenwell/switch/README.md

 ## Usage

-The switch header and source rely on an external user-defined hardware abstraction layer (HAL) called `hal.h` in which defines the necessary calls in the `HAL` namespace.
-Namely, a GPIO pin object which can be read as necessary.
+The switch header and source rely on an external user-defined hardware abstraction layer (HAL) called `hal.h` which defines the necessary calls in the `HAL` namespace.
+Namely, a GPIO pin object with a `digitalRead()` method.

 ```cpp
 #include <switch.h>